Cheese straws with feta and poppy seeds are a delicious way to serve your guests appetizers or snacks. These cheese straws go really well with beer.

-- Add crumbled cheese, eggs and yogurt or sour cream and pulse again until you obtain a dough.
+- Add crumbled cheese, eggs, yogurt, sour cream, and pulse until you obtain a dough.

 - Remove the dough from the food processor, wrap it in plastic and refrigerate for an hour.

-- Bring it back to the kitchen and preheat oven to 350F/180C.
+- Bring it back to the kitchen and preheat the oven to 350F/180C.

 - On a floured counter, roll out the dough to ¼ inch or 5 mm thick.

 - Then cut 3x½ inch or 7.5x1cm strips, about 24 pieces.